Kang812/WSI_Leval_VQA/README.md

 ![image1](./img/image_preprocessing.png)

-- Subsequently, paths were generated to train the classification model.
+- Subsequently, patchs were generated to train the classification model.
 The reference code can be found at ./utils/wsi_core/get_patchs.py.

 ## Weakly Supervised Learning
 - Learning a classification model for weakly supervised learning